Veeraj77/Shapes/README.md

 Constructor Methods: Used to initialize objects with default or user-defined values.

-Getter Methods: Retrieve the values of private attributes.

-Setter Methods: Set or update the values of private attributes.

 Calculation Methods: Perform calculations like area, perimeter, volume, and surface area.

 Display Methods: Print the properties and calculated results of the shapes.